Skip to content

 • Building early childhood education program capacity

-The NCPFCE approaches its work with an equity mindset grounded in the perspective that program and family voices should continually be at the heart of the work.
+The NCPFCE approaches its work with a mindset grounded in the perspective that program and family voices should continually be at the heart of the work.
 It also promotes reflection in its TTA efforts to ensure continuous quality improvement and data-informed action, growth and sustainability across all its experiences and projects.

 The NCPFCE is part of a federal TTA system consisting of national centers, a regional TTA network and grant recipient funding.
 The NCPFCE builds the capacity of Head Start and Early Head Start programs as they provide high-quality, comprehensive services to expectant parents, children and families and support the school readiness of young children who live in poverty.